Turns discrete variables (attributes) into numeric ("continuous") dummy variables.

 Treat as ordinal: converts the variable into a single numeric variable enumerating the original values.
 In the above case, the new variable would have the value of 0 for low, 1 for middle and 2 for high.
 Again note that the order of values can be set in Edit Domain.

 First, let's see what is the output of the Continuize widget.
 We feed the original data (the Heart disease data set) into the Data Table and see how they look like.
-Then we continuize the discrete values and observe them in another Data Table.
+Then we continuize the discrete values using various options and observe them in another Data Table.

 In the second example, we show a typical use of this widget - in order to properly plot the linear projection of the data, discrete attributes need to be converted to continuous ones and that is why we put the data through the Continuize widget before drawing it.
-The attribute "chest pain" originally had four values and was transformed into three continuous attributes; similar happened to gender, which was transformed into a single attribute "gender=female".
+Gender, for instance, is transformed into two attributes "gender=female" and gender=male.